 By Nicole Murphy

-NAIT is the first school in Edmonton to launch a networking program to connect students with alumni, and alumni with others more advanced in their career.
+NAIT has launched a networking program to connect students with alumni, and alumni with others more advanced in their career.

 “Our alumni are out doing so many great things in the world.
 So it is really great to be able to connect with each other and see what others are doing and learn more,” said Nicole Rose, Alumni Relations Officer.